How to Protect Yourself from Identity Theft – Even After You Die

-Did you know that you or your loved ones can be victims of identity theft even after death?
-According to CyberScout, more than two million deceased Americans become victims every year!
+Each year, millions of Americans fall victim to identity fraud.
+But did you know that you or your loved ones can be victims of identity theft even after death?

-Why are the dead such easy targets?
-Well, unlike the living, the dead can’t notice they’re being victimized and they can’t take steps to stop the crimes.
+Why are the dead such easy and appealing targets to scammers?
+Well, unlike the living, the dead can’t notice they’re being victimized and thus can’t take steps to stop the crimes.

 Although the Social Security system has a process in place to prevent this, known as the “Death Master File”, it can take months for credit agencies to note the deaths and prevent credit issuers from issuing new credit.
 This lag time is irresistible to identity thieves.